-Malapascua is one of the smallest inhabited island of the Philippines.
+Malapascua is one of the smallest inhabited island in the Philippines.
 It only measures 2.5 on its longest side and 1 kilometer on its shorter span.
 Being a cleaning station for thresher sharks and manta rays and a home to diverse coral species, Malapascua became a famous dive site.
 The island is also a host to multiple white-sand beaches and interesting rock formations.

 Malapascua, by the way, floats 6.8 kilometers northeast of Cebu island.

-I’ve been hearing recommendations to go see Malapascua the past few weeks so when I finally got a chance, I boarded a bus off to Maya port, where Malapascua-bound boats are waiting to convey passengers.
+I’ve been receiving recommendations to see Malapascua since I moved to Cebu.
+Hence, when I finally got a chance, I boarded a bus off to Maya port, where Malapascua-bound boats are waiting to convey passengers.

 The trip was completely random.
-I decided to visit the island Friday night and then I was on the island immediately the morning after that.
-Like most of my trip, I traveled alone.
+I decided to visit the island one Friday night, and then I was on the island immediately the morning after that.
+Like most of my trips, I traveled alone.
 It’s really hard to drag someone else on random trip, anyway.

 I heard that the island suffered a large-scale devastation when Typhoon Haiyan struck the Visayas, but I couldn’t see any traces of it along Bounty beach and the community nearby.
 Life seemed normal.
 The locals worked on either tourism or fishing sector.

 When I walked inwards, I noticed no pave roads.
-The streets are so narrow that no car would fit.
-Public transport is serviced by habal-habal or motorcycles.
+The streets are so narrow that no car could fit.
+Public transport is serviced by habal-habal or motorcycle taxi.
 However, you can walk the entire stretch of the island in less than an hour.
-I tried it!
+Believe me, I tried it!

 Freshwater come from the deep well.
-Some are comfortable drinking it while those who can afford travel to the nearby island to buy potable water.
+Some are comfortable drinking it, while others need to travel to Daanbantayan in Cebu mainland to buy potable water.

 Locals live in wooden houses, though few had able to afford concrete.

-After a short walk, I meet Kuya Jun and he offered me the island hoping tour.
-I was alone so I was hesitant about the fee.
+After a short walk, I meet Kuya Jun.
+He offered me the island hoping tour.
+I was alone, so I was hesitant.
+I was worried about the fee.
 When we agreed an acceptable price, I gave it a go.